I see lots of babies who have flat spots on their heads (plagiocephaly) in my Craniosacral Therapy practice.

 The second most common type of plagiocephaly (but fast-becoming the most common due to the rise in seated occupations and seated lifestyle for pregnant people) is the flat spot on one side of the back of the baby’s head.
 This is caused by the things listed above with the addition of torticollis.
 Torticollis is ALWAYS present (diagnosed or not) when the flat spot is on one side.
 It is common for me to meet a baby with this kind of plagiocephaly after the parents notice that the baby is developing a trapezoid shaped head.
 They want to know if I can fix the baby’s face, but first we need to “un-fix” the baby’s neck – actually, the whole body.

 Torticollis (it used to be called wry neck syndrome) develops typically in utero when the baby has a lack of space or lack of ability to move around freely.
 THIS IS THE PROBLEM WE WORK HARD TO PREVENT WITH PRENATAL CST AND THE MAMASPACE YOGA METHOD.
+We are absolutely devoted to optimal fetal positioning.
 The baby’s neck is flexed or rotated to one side and pairs of muscles develop longer and over stretched on one side and shorter and contracted on the other.
 The actual in-utero conditions that contribute to this include being one of a pair of twins or higher-order multiples, short umbilical cord, low amniotic fluid, restrictions in pregnant parent’s abdominal organs, restrictions, scarring or anomalies in in the pregnant parent’s uterus, restrictions in the ligaments that support the uterus, the actual list is longer and sometimes it just happens.

 These babies get born and nobody notices that they only turn their head one way or that their head habitually tilts toward one shoulder.
 Or if adults do notice it, they don’t realize that it’s a problem.
 What they may notice is that the baby has a “preference” for one breast.
 It’s not about the breast, of course, it’s about how extremely taxing it is for the baby to turn in the “non-favored” direction.
 Several weeks later, the baby has a trapezoid-shaped head and asymmetrical facial features.